crytic/echidna/README.md

 ### Writing invariants

 Invariants are expressed as Solidity functions with names that begin with `echidna_`, have no arguments, and return a boolean.
-For example, if I have some `balance` variable that should never go below `20`, I can write an extra function in my contract like this one:
+For example, if you have some `balance` variable that should never go below `20`, you can write an extra function in your contract like this one:

 ```solidity
 function echidna_check_balance() {